Alejandro-Zaid/agile-final-project/README.md

 # agile-final project
-This repository contains the final project to IBM Introductuion to Agile Development
+This repository contains the final project to IBM Introductuion to Agile Development and Scrum